How it works

 Provide details about clothes to be made (fit, style, features and so on).

 Pay 70% or full payment of your order to get started.
 (Bank transfer available, POS also available at store)

-Your custom clothes will be ready in 2 weeks or less.
-(FREE Laundry).
+Your custom clothes will be ready in a week or less. (optional FREE Laundry).
 T&C’s apply.

 *Prices stated are for simple designs.
 Apart from Agbada, there’s an extra charge for designs requiring extra work like embroidery.